realtechsupport/ActionCameraCode/README.md

 ... and then to create a new .mp4 from the images created in any of the previous steps
 create_video_from_images(datapath, 'temp/', framerate, reverse, output)
-(if reverse is True, then the sequence is reversed)
+(if reverse is set to True, then the sequence is reversed)

 Detailed examples
 see extract_process_make.py for the complete pipeline of extraction, manipulation and video segment creation.